HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

   )
 }}

-When we evaluate the _types_ of RDFa, we can see that the `foaf:image` syntax is present on far more pages than any other type - on upwards of 0.86% of all pages in our data set.
+When we evaluate the _types_ of RDFa, we can see that the `foaf:image` syntax is present on far more pages than any other type—on upwards of 0.86% of all pages in our data set.
 Whilst that may seem like a small proportion, it represents over ~65,000 pages, and over 60% of the total RDFa markup that we discovered.

 Beyond this outlier, the use of RDFa diminishes and fragments considerably, though there are still some interesting discoveries to explore.